 Zone 02: which included regions where the pandemic is moderately under control.

 The restriction were eased in zone 01 while the situation remained cautious and alert until a further notice, and wearing a face covering is compulsory in both zones

 After the infections and deaths decreased significantly in the country the authorities allowed airports to operate only for domestic flights

-The Moroccan government have decided to resume international flights only for Moroccan nationals living abroad , their families and foreigners who hold a Moroccan residency permit, with two conditions; An antibody test checks for antibodies in your blood and Must have a negative covid-19 issued less than 48 hours prior to your arrival time.
+The Moroccan government has decided to resume international flights only for Moroccan nationals living abroad, their families, and foreigners who hold a Moroccan residency permit, with two conditions; An antibody test checks for antibodies in your blood and a negative covid-19 issued less than 48 hours prior to your arrival time.

 Moreover, Royal Air Maroc (RAM) and Air Arabia are the only two airline companies operating flights from and to morocco.

 Starting from midnight July 26th the government has announced that travelling into/out of Tangier, Tetouan, Meknes, Fes, Casablanca, Berechid, Settat, and Marrakech is prohibited until further notice due to an unprecedented increase in the recorded numbers of infections.

 After almost 6 months of border closure in front of international travellers the government have made a big step to mitigate the struggling tourism sector by allowing foreign traveller exempt from entry visa again into the country starting from The 6th of the same month, eligible travellers must meet all the following conditions: